nymtech/nym/documentation/operators/src/testing/templates.md

 Before granting access to anyones servers we would like to encourage operators to understand what degree of control they committing to.
 ```

 At Nym we always support community builders to create their tools and share with others.
-While we create connections based on trust and reputation we also recognize the underlying problem with giving permision to data access to *anyone* based on trust.
+While we create connections based on trust and reputation we also recognize the underlying problem with giving permission to data access to *anyone* based on trust.

 **ExploreNym**